anavilohia/Innov8/README.md

   * Requires a successful build
 * Checkstyle
   * Checks that the code follows style guidelines, generating warnings or errors as needed
-  * Currently, this needs to be manually run using the code specified in above sections, it is not a part of the CI pipeline
+  * This runs as part of the CI pipeline; the most recent report can be found in the Actions tab under the most recent workflow run > Artifacts > ci-reports
   * It can also be run using the "Checkstyle-IDEA" plugin for IntelliJ
   * Most recent checkstyle results \
     <img width="650" alt="Screenshot 2024-10-18 at 10 49 14 PM" src="https://github.com/user-attachments/assets/d78ed7ab-477d-47e3-97a9-e8142f7c9d59">

 * PMD
   * Performs static analysis of the Java code, generating errors and warnings as needed
-  * Currently, this needs to be manually run using the code specified in above sections, it is not a part of the CI pipeline
+  * This runs as part of the CI pipeline; the most recent report can be found in the Actions tab under the most recent workflow run > Artifacts > ci-reports
   * The current code includes the following rulesets as specified in pom.xml:
     ```
     <ruleset>/category/java/errorprone.xml</ruleset>